jimutt/practice-log-app/README.md

 ### Demo available at: https://practice-log.netlify.com

+**Audio recording will not work on Safari right now due to the fact that [Safari does not yet support EventTarget() constructor](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget#Browser_compatibility).**

 A Vue.js PWA demo app featuring IndexedDB storage and audio recording.
 The application's main purpose is to let you record and keep track of your practice sessions (with a focus on music, which explains the audio recording feature).

 Key technologies/dependencies: